Aerial-LLC/.github/profile/README.md

 3. Download [Rufus](https://rufus.ie/en/) or [Ventoy](https://ventoy.net/)
 4. Open Rufus or Ventoy app, load ISO into the app.
 5. After everything is loaded, go to reboot in BIOS
-6. Once in the BIOS, navigate to the "Boot" options.
+6. Once in the BIOS, navigate to the `Boot` options.
-7. In the Boot menu, locate the "Windows Boot Manager" option.
+7. In the Boot menu, locate the `Windows Boot Manager` option.
 8. Select your flash drive as the first boot device.
 9. Save the changes and exit the BIOS.
 10. Your PC will restart, and you should boot from the flash drive to start the installation process.